William Gregson (slave trader)

-William Gregson (12 January 1721 – 1800) was a British slave trader.
+William Gregson (12 January 1721 – 1800) was an English slave trader and politician.
 He was responsible for at least 152 slave voyages, and his slave ships are recorded as having carried 58,201 Africans, of whom 9,148 died.
 Gregson was the co-owner of a ship called the Zong, whose crew perpetrated the Zong massacre.

 Early life

-William Gregson was born on 12 January 1721 in Liverpool and worked as a rope maker in his youth.
+William Gregson was born on 12 January 1721 in Liverpool, England, and worked as a rope maker in his youth.

 Slave trade

-Gregson was one of Britain's most prolific slave traders with at least 152 slave voyages recorded to his name.
+Gregson was one of Britain's most prolific slave traders, with at least 152 slave voyages recorded to his name.
 The only slave traders based in the Port of Liverpool with more recorded voyages were William Boats with 157 and William Davenport with 155.

 Gregson's vessels are recorded as having carried 58,201 Africans, of whom 9,148 died on board.
 Gregson plied the Atlantic slave trade route.
 His ships left the Port of Liverpool loaded with goods to be traded for enslaved people in Africa.
-They were then taken to the Caribbean or Spanish America to be sold.
+The African captives were taken to the Caribbean or Spanish America to be sold.
 The ships then returned to Liverpool with cotton, sugar or spices.
 Gregson embarked over half of his enslaved people from the Bight of Biafra, which is today part of the Gulf of Guinea.
-Over 40% of them were delivered to Jamaica.
+More than 40% of them were delivered to Jamaica.

 Zong massacre

 On 29 November 1781, the crew of the slave ship Zong began throwing their human cargo into the sea to their deaths; the atrocity became known as the Zong massacre.
-Over 130 enslaved people died.
+More than 130 enslaved people died.
 The ship was owned by a syndicate of slave traders led by William Gregson that included his two sons John Gregson and James Gregson, his son-in-law George Case, Edward Wilson, and James Aspinall.

-After the massacre the owners claimed an insurance payout of £30 for each person who had been murdered.
+After the massacre, the owners claimed an insurance payout of £30 for each person who had been murdered.
 The insurance company refused to pay out and a court case ensued.
 The owners won their case.
 The decision was overturned on appeal, the judge at the trial, Lord Mansfield, insisted that the "Case of Slaves was the same as if Horses had been thrown overboard".
 Nevertheless, the massacre was a landmark in the abolition movement because it galvanised public opinion against slavery.
 The massacre became "an emblematic way of highlighting the callous rapacity of slave-traders, and the calculated murder of innocent enslaved Africans".